For the not-so-serious drinker: Marshmallow vodka

 For Absolut, confectionary-inspired flavors would "not be consistent with" the brand's flavor strategy, a spokesman said.
 Its newest creations include Absolut Grapevine, a blend of white grape, dragon fruit and papaya.

-Skyy Vodka, owned by Italy's Campari (CPRI.MI), also has a slightly different strategy.
+Skyy Vodka, owned by Italy's Campari, also has a slightly different strategy.
 It says its flavors -- such as ginger, pineapple and coconut -- are based on real fruit infusions rather than using artificial sweeteners.

 "We don't think that consumer is interested in flavors derived from the candy aisle at their local convenience store," said Skyy spokesman Dave Karraker.